umbraco/rfcs/concept-for-new-rich-text-editor/0000-concept-for-new-rich-text-editor.md

 ## Summary

-We would like to replace the current TinyMCE based editor with something simpler and faster, that focus on basic content creation.

-We would like for the new editor to be able to support a faster workflow for content creators while knowing that they likely create their drafts outside the CMS and then copy their text into the editor.
+We would like to provide a Rich Text Editor experience that would enable content creators to work faster and simpler than our current implementation of TinyMCE 4.

+The new implementation must be easy for developers to setup and configure on a data-type instance basis.

-We would like the new editor to automatically import photos that are dragged or copied into the editor as Media items without the editor needing to do anything.
+We would like the new editor to automatically import photos that are dragged or copied into the editor as Media items.

-We don't want the editor to be a page builder, grid or in other ways an editor for advanced landing pages, but we want to enable that the editor can be used as a part of a page builder.
+We want to focus on basic content creation, the editor should not be a page builder, grid or in other ways an editor for advanced landing pages, but we want to enable that the editor can be used as a part of a page builder.

+The outcome of this project should be a new property-editor that's fast, supports elements that are considered basic part of modern content such as Photos, Headers, Quotes, Formatting, Embeds of both Video and Social Media Posts.
+For content more advanced than that, we believe this project can be used as a part of block based editors rather than trying to solve that on its own.

 ## Motivation

-Umbraco's mission is about _helping you deliver delightful digital experiences by making Umbraco friendly, simpler and social_.

-We believe that the current solutions provided in Umbraco are either too basic or too advanced and there's room for a modern and focused Rich Text Editor that is faster and less bloated than the current TinyMCE based one and where the focus for the features should be centered around improving the workflow and speed of content creators.

-The outcome of this project will be a new editor that's fast, supports elements that are considered basic part of modern content such as Photos, Quotes, Formatting, Embeds of both Video and Social.
-For content more advanced than that, we believe this project can be used as a part of block based editors rather than trying to solve that on its own.
+We believe that we should accommondate a better the editorial experience when working with rich text in Umbraco.

 ## Detailed Design